Puerto Rico’s TAG visits troops in Poland

 |0

-This work, Puerto Rico’s TAG visits troops in Poland [Image 5 of 5], by SSG Angel Martinez-Navedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Puerto Rico’s TAG visits troops in Poland, by CPT Mario Rotgers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT